OmerTu/sample/README.md

 ### **Play a random episode for a tv show:**
 "Hey Google, kodi shuffle [tv show name]" --> will search for the given tv show and play a random episode.

+### **Play the most recently added tv show:**
+"Hey Google, kodi play new episode" --> will play the most recently added episode to the kodi library.

 ### **Pause / Resume kodi:**
 "Hey Google, pause kodi"